 Date:

 As part of MPI’s ongoing initiative to support our chapters, the Chapter Administrator Program (CAP) was developed.
-This program offers our chapters the resources to support your paid Administrators in providing quality services that adhere to MPI’s best practices which are aligned with the Association Management Company Industry and non-profit management standards.
+This program offers our chapters the resources to support paid Administrators in providing quality services that adhere to MPI’s best practices which are aligned with the Association Management Company Industry and non-profit management standards.
 This program will require the following policies and procedures to be added to your policy manual effective immediately.

 Policies – To be added under Section 7.
 Paid Staff Administrators